Local Moduli of Semisimple Frobenius Coalescent Structures: Second example of application of Theorem : quantum cohomology of the Grassmannian and -conjecture

 which is exactly (modulo irrelevant signs) the solution at the coalescence point as computed in the previous section.
 We leave as an exercise for the reader to show that all other solutions $\xi_{(i),j}^{R/L}(z)$ converge to the ones computed at the coalescence point.

-\section{Second example of application of Theorem \ref{mainisoth}: Quantum cohomology of the Grassmannian $\mathbb{G}_2(\mathbb C^4)$ and $\Gamma$-conjecture}
+\section{Second example of application of Theorem \ref{mainisoth}: quantum\\ cohomology of the Grassmannian $\boldsymbol{\mathbb{G}_2\big(\mathbb C^4\big)}$ and $\boldsymbol{\Gamma}$-conjecture}

-In this section we prove Theorem \ref{resultg24}, which is Theorem \ref{6-07-17-4} of the Introduction.
-This is one of the main results of the paper.
-We also prove Proposition \ref{29luglio2016-4}, which we believe is important.
+In this section we prove Theorem~\ref{resultg24}, which is Theorem \ref{6-07-17-4} of the Introduction, we establish a~correspondence between each region of the quantum cohomology and a full exceptional collection, obtaining an {explicit} refinement of the original conjecture of~\cite{dubro0}.
+We also prove Proposition~\ref{29luglio2016-4}, which we believe to be an important characterisation of $\mathcal C_0(\eta,\mu, R)$.